cille112/route/README.md

 - `cd ..`
 - `dotnet test`

-Now the API is running.
+Now the API is running at http://localhost:5034/.

 There are three endpoints:
-1. One for adding a new stop
+1. One for adding a new stop /point
-1. One for adding a list of stops
+1. One for adding a list of stops /all_points_
-1. One for calculating the route
+1. One for calculating the route /route

-A stop should have a name, and a point that contains latitude and longitude.
+A stop should have a name, and a point that contains latitude and longitude, example:

+`
+{
+    "name": "s1",
+    "point":
+    {
+    "latitude": "38.439734",
+    "longitude": "-122.0827784"
+    }
+}
+`

 The response of the route is a list in order of the route.